dlowe-net/irken/README.md

 These instructions are for Linux.
 Windows support is unlikely.

-1. Install `tcl`, `tcl-tls`, and `bwidget` - you need at least version 8.6 of TCL.
+1. Install `tcl`, `tcl-tls`, `bwidget`, and `librsvg2-bin` - you need at least version 8.6 of TCL.
+For systems based on Debian (like Ubuntu or Linux Mint), you can run `sudo apt install tcl tcl-tls bwidget librsvg2-bin`.
+Feel free to contribute instructions for other distributions.
-2. SVG rendering for icons currently depends on Imagemagick, which for some bizarre reason requires the Q16 "extra" codec for SVG to work.
-Running `apt search 'libmagickcore q16 extra'` should find the correct package to install on debian-based distributions.
-3. Copy or symlink any desired plugins into into `~/.config/irken/`  You may have to make the directory.
+2. Copy or symlink any desired plugins into into `~/.config/irken/`  You may have to make the directory.
-4. Run `irken.tcl`.
+3. Run `irken.tcl`.
 By default, it will create a configuration file that connects you to freenode.net and joins the #tcl channel.

 Configuration